Last Updated: March 5, 2022

 Remove Air Gaps From The Wall

 Most walls have a lot of gaps in them which causes noises to penetrate them.
-Try your best to fill these breaks; this can greatly reduce unwanted noises.
+Try your best to fill these breaks; this can greatly helps on how to reduce unwanted noises through walls.
 The leaky gaps can be loosened light switches, windows with gaps in them, or free floorboards, all of which can be fixed.

 Use any kind of sealant or duct tape to insulate these gaps.